This is my sister Robyn’s rocky road fudge recipe. She has been making this for a long time and usually gifts it at the holidays!

 Why am I talking about myself in the third person?

-On to Robyn’s Rocky Road Fudge Recipe
+How to make Robyn’s Rocky Road Fudge

-Now, I pile some on a plate.
+Now, I pile the rocky road fudge on a plate.

 And Christopher bites into a piece of rocky road fudge.